krollobrocket/cision-block/readme.txt

 - Display estimated reading time for each feed item.
 - And much, much more.

-To get more information about the Pro version, send me an email at [cyclonecode@gmail.com](mailto:cyclonecode@gmail.com) or give me a call at +(46)-791026643.
+To get more information about the Pro version, email me at [cyclonecode@gmail.com](mailto:cyclonecode@gmail.com) or give me a call at +(46)-767013987.

 = Looking for help =